 Planting only one species of tree in a community can be disastrous when disease hits.
 "Tree diversity is so important in the Kansas City metro,” Crowder said.
 “It's estimated that we have around 6 million ash (trees) that have the potential to be lost to emerald ash borer.
 As we deal with this catastrophic loss, replanting is critical, and making sure we replant with many different kinds of tree species will put us on the right path for a healthy and sustainable urban forest."

-Populations of the destructive emerald ash borer are exploding in a quarantine zone that currently includes six Kansas counties.
-According to the Kansas Department of Agriculture, the emerald ash borer was first detected in Wyandotte County, Kansas in 2012, and has now been found in Douglas, Jefferson, Johnson, Leavenworth, and as of September 2016, Atchison County.
+Populations of the destructive emerald ash borer are exploding in a quarantine zone that currently includes eight Kansas counties.
+According to the Kansas Department of Agriculture, the emerald ash borer was first detected in Wyandotte County, Kansas in 2012, and has now been found in Atchison, Doniphan Douglas, Jefferson, Johnson, Leavenworth, and Shawnee Counties.
 The wood-boring insect attacks and kills all species of North American ash, and can be especially ruinous where a large percentage of the trees in towns and landscapes are ash only.
 Some ash trees that were alive last fall did not leaf out this spring.

 While insects and disease can devastate a population of trees comprised of one species, severe storm events and drought can also be a threat.
 While rainfall has been more abundant this summer, lingering effects of past drought and climatic stressors are apparent to foresters.
 Some large trees have died in the last several years, leaving large voids in community canopies.